xy-liao/o-nakala-core/docs/endpoints/upload-endpoint/README.md

 ## 🎯 Overview

 The Upload endpoint (`/datas` POST) is the **primary entry point** for ingesting research data into NAKALA.
-O-Nakala Core provides two powerful modes for organizing and uploading data with comprehensive metadata management.
+O-Nakala Core provides two modes for organizing and uploading data with metadata management.

 ## 📋 Quick Reference